 2. Collection of personal data when using website for information

-(1) Except for the data that your browser sends to enable you to visit the website, we do not collect any personal data when the website is merely used to obtain information, in other words when you do not log in, register or send us information in order to use the website.
-The data collected are:
+Except for the data that your browser sends to enable you to visit the website, we do not collect any personal data when the website is merely used to obtain information, in other words when you do not log in, register or send us information in order to use the website.
+The legal basis is Article 6 (1) f) GDPR.

 – IP address